-{\bf Abstract: } { In this article, we study the growth and spread of a new species in a river network with two or three branches via the Fisher-KPP advection-diffusion equation over some simple graphs with every edge a half infinite line.
-We obtain a rather complete description of the long-time dynamical behavior for every case under consideration, which can be loosely described by a trichotomy (see Remark 1.7), including two different kinds of persistence states as parameters vary.
-The phenomenon of ``persistence below carrying capacity'' revealed here appears new, which does not occur in related models of the existing literature where the river network is represented by graphs with finite-lengthed edges, or the river network is simplified to a single infinite line.
+{ In this article, we study the dynamical behaviour of a new species spreading from a location in a river network where two or three branches meet, based on the widely used Fisher-KPP advection-diffusion equation.
+This local river system is represented by some simple graphs with every edge a half infinite line, meeting at a single vertex.
+We obtain a rather complete description of the long-time dynamical behaviour for every case under consideration, which can be classified into three different types (called a trichotomy), according to the water flow speeds in the river branches, which depend crucially on the topological structure of the graph representing the local river system and on the cross section areas of the branches.
+The trichotomy includes two different kinds of persistence states, and the state called ``persistence below carrying capacity'' here appears new.

 {\sf Key words and phrases: }{\it Fisher-KPP equation; River network; PDE on graph; Long-time dynamics.}

 {\sf Mathematics Subject Classification: } 35P15, 35J20, 35J55.}

 { \arraycolsep{2pt}